The Czech Republic

-is positioned in the first place among the Central and Eastern European countries in terms of foreign
+is positioned among the important Central and Eastern European countries in terms of foreign direct investment

 (FDI) – investments in businesses

 made by entrepreneurs from foreign countries for which they have control – as well as FDI capital inflow – increase in the amount of capital available from foreign sources for the acquisition of capital assets – according to the Investment and Business Development Centre of the local government, CzechInvest.
 The reason for this lay behind the foreign investment

 , efficient infrastructure and richness in natural resources.
 Our Czech lawyers